anetczuk/LinakDeskApp/README.md

 In addition following package is required (installed from within venv):
 - `pip3 install --user vext.pyqt5`

-Moreover for unknown reason fixing bluepy permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.
+Moreover for unknown reason fixing *bluepy* permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.

 This problem can be worked arround by:
-1. executong application with `sudo` (highly not recomended)
+1. executing application with `sudo` (not recomended)
 2. passing device's address by command-line argument `./src/linakdeskctl --connect {device_mac_address}`